Even Latin Masters could show their funny side when on stage at the school show.

 For some reason Cowley Boys school did not arrange class photos during the time I was there.
 This however was the period of punk and we did not need no official photographer to get the job done.

 Form 5L, In one of the frames I’m holding my arm out to steady myself after running from setting the self timer on the Zenith E camera mounted on a tripod.

-The headmaster leaves the stage after morning assembly at Cowley Boys School in St.Helens in the late 1970s.
+Team photos taken at Cowley Boys School in the mid to late 1970s.

 My first income from photography came from taking over the team photos at Cowley Boys School.
 I didnt charge very much, 50p bought a whole plate (8.5″x6.5″) print in black and white.
 Cheap even at the time this enabled me to buy short lengths of outdated film or chemicals for the darkroom.

 Sleet added to the atmosphere in this shot.
 Of course I should really have followed a Masters advice and photographed the teams directly after a match – much less smiling!

 Fellow Cowley Boys 5th form pupils play for one night only at the YMCA in St.Helens town centre in 1978.
 I was asked along to record the evening by Les Glover one of the singers.

 Petrol were opening for another band and the hall started to fill up as they played.
 I had to use flash as it was so dark, manual cameras and slow film were the tools at hand and compromise had to come somewhere.

 It would have been good to photograph the audience as well, perhaps a modern dSLR or mirrorless camera and a time machine would finish the job.